Anne Carr is an English teacher, writer, and drummer who enjoys reading, writing, and music. She is passionate about drumming and writing.

 Why is it important to care for your drums?
 Well, as musicians, our instruments get a lot of wear and tear, especially drums.
 If these things aren't taken care of in a timely manner, it is likely to affect the quality of the drums, the sound, and many other factors.
 The time and effort you take into caring for your drums will indicate how good the tone and sound of your drums are.
 Comparatively, a kit that has been worn down with virtually no care put into it is likely to sound out of tune, whereas an older kit that has actually been taken care of will naturally sound better and retain a vintage but beautiful sound.
 Here are a few tips to get you started on taking care of your kit.

-1. Change Out Heads, When Necessary
+1. Change Out Heads When Necessary

 It is always a wise idea to check your drum heads and make sure that they are properly installed.
 After lots of use, your drum heads will have marks on them, not to mention, after much use, drum heads will warp as they are played.
 Once your drum heads have gone through a lot of use, it is best to change them out and get new heads.
-Heads affect the overall tone and tuning of the drums, and are one of the most important and essential pieces to your kit to always be checking up on.
+Heads affect the overall tone and tuning of the drums, and they are one of the most important and essential pieces to your kit to always be checking up on.
 If you don't know how to tune your drums yourself yet, but see that your heads need to be replaced, take your drums to your local music store and have a professional do it for you.
-Tuning drums is an art; and lots of times, as beginner drummers, we are just not familiar with how to do this right.
+Tuning drums is an art, and lots of times, as beginner drummers, we are just not familiar with how to do this right.
 See if you can learn how to do it yourself by watching some experienced drummers do it for you first.

 2. Replace Your Sticks

 One of the other factors that goes into sound quality, believe it or not, is the type of sticks you use, and how often you change them out.
-If you are using older sticks that have seen a lot of wear and tear, they might not be as effective, and may be holding you back from reaching your full potential.
+If you are using older sticks that have seen a lot of wear and tear, they might not be as effective.
+They may be holding you back from reaching your full potential.
 Know when it is time to throw those old sticks away and invest in a new pair.
 Go to your local music store and test out different sticks to see which you best prefer.

 3. Cymbal Shine